 Fernhill Estate is located adjacent to the village of Mulgoa, in the City of Penrith.
 The property consists of a total landholding of approximately 643 ha, in 15 contiguous titles.
-The land lies generally south of Mayfair Road and north of Mulgoa Village, extending west of Mulgoa Road almost 5 kilometres (see Map 1).
+The land lies generally south of Mayfair Road and north of Mulgoa Village, extending west of Mulgoa Road almost 5 kilometres.